By using this site, you agree to the Privacy Policy and Terms of Use.

 Grain-Free Considerations

-Grain-free puppy foods have become increasingly popular, but it’s important to be aware of the ongoing research into a potential link between grain-free diets and a heart condition called dilated cardiomyopathy (DCM) in dogs.
-Unless your vet has specifically recommended a grain-free diet due to a diagnosed allergy, you may wish to choose a grain-inclusive food.
-Read our full analysis on whether grain-free food is good for puppies to make an informed decision.
+Grain-free puppy foods have become quite popular, but it’s important to be aware of ongoing research on a possible link between grain-free diets and a heart condition called dilated cardiomyopathy (DCM) in dogs.
+Unless your vet has specifically recommended a grain-free diet due to a diagnosed allergy, you may prefer to choose a grain-inclusive food.

 For our top-rated recommendations across all categories, visit our comprehensive guide to the best puppy food in the UK.